 20) I pursued a degree in Broadcast Journalism after the Air Force and enjoyed several years employed in television news.
 During those years we moved 9 times in 10 years, living all over the northwest.

 21) I’m not proud to say, I’ve been married four times.
 A total of 30 years of wedded bliss.
 I think I got it out of my system, but there’s that one girl with whom I’d give it another try.

 22) I’m the father of six children.
 Four boys and two girls.
 My relationship with some of them has been on-again, off-again, strained and painful.

 23) Prior to and especially during my years in television, I was privileged to meet many celebrities from various walks of life.
 I have a Pinterest page that shares some of those experiences.

-24) I met and talked with President Ronald Reagan during his 1983 visit to Klamath Falls, Oregon.
+24) I met and talked with President Ronald Reagan during his 1983 visit to Coos Bay, Oregon.
 While answering his several questions his genuine sincerity and interest in what I had to say was truly a memorable experience.

 25) The best job I ever had was working at a radio station in Yakima, Washington.
 I’m still in regular contact with the guys that made it so much fun.

 26) I believe dogs never lie about love.
 (There’s a book of the same title that explains why).
 They are truly special animals.
 I think far too many people take them for granted.

 27) I don’t suffer fools gladly, nor do I much like mindless small talk.

 28) I hate cold weather.
 I hate rainy weather.
 My life is definitely better without them.

 29) I hate liver but love lima beans and especially spaghetti with meat balls.

 30) I eat way too much fast food, but when you’re constantly cruising in the fast lane of life, what’s a single guy to do?